Nate Lind

 Know Your Number Before You Talk to Anyone

 Before you sign with anyone, know what your business is likely worth.
-Not a guess — a free 27-factor valuation estimate built around the actual drivers buyers use to set price.
+Not a guess.
+A free 27-factor valuation estimate built around the actual drivers buyers use to set price.

-If you want to see what the process actually looks like from first conversation to wire, that's there too.
+If you want to see what the process looks like from first conversation to wire, that's there too.

 And if you want to go deeper on your specific situation: how to sell a SaaS company and how to find a business broker both cover specific deal types in more detail.